 Klaus Teuber is best known for designing the wonderful board game The Settlers of Catan.
 But he has also designed many other games worth playing and owning.
-These are my picks for the top five.

 01 of 05